If you have recently been in a car accident, you likely have 1,000 questions running through your mind.

 One of the best ways to ensure that your case is settled as fast as possible is to hire an experienced personal injury attorney.

-The Brown Firm has years of experience settling personal injury cases both in and out of court.
+The personal injury lawyers at The Brown Firm have years of experience settling personal injury cases both in and out of court.

 They work hard to make sure every one of their clients receives maximum compensation.